 Note: These instructions assume a new installation of Wowza Streaming Engine 4.7.7 or later.
-If you've updated from an earlier version, you must to copy and paste the <WebRTC> container from the example WebRTC Application.xml file into your [install-dir]/conf/[applicationName]/Application.xml file.
+If you've updated from an earlier version, you must copy and paste the <WebRTC> container from the sample WebRTC Application.xml file into your [install-dir]/conf/[applicationName]/Application.xml file.

-- Open [install-dir]/conf/live/Application.xml in a text editor, and configure the following properties in the <WebRTC> container.
+- Open [install-dir]/conf/[applicationName]/Application.xml in a text editor, and configure the following properties in the <WebRTC> container.

-Name Type Description EnablePublish Boolean Enables WebRTC publishing to this application.
-EnablePlay Boolean Enables WebRTC playback from this application.
-EnableQuery Boolean Enables query of published stream names for this application.
+Name Type Description EnablePublish Boolean Set to true to enable WebRTC publishing to this application.
+EnablePlay Boolean Set to true to enable WebRTC playback from this application.
+EnableQuery Boolean Set to true to enable querying of published stream names for this application.
 IceCandidateIpAddresses String The IP address, transport, and port to use for WebRTC streaming.

 For the user datagram protocol (UDP), the value should be [wowza-streaming-engine-external-ip-address],udp where [wowza-streaming-engine-external-ip-address] is the external IP address of the Wowza Streaming Engine instance.
 The port is dynamically assigned for UDP delivery.